-Augustus had laws passed by his rubber-stamp senate that he hoped would preserve Roman virtue by reducing breeding between Romans and non-Romans.
+Augustus had laws passed by his rubber-stamp Senate that he hoped would preserve Roman virtue by reducing breeding between Romans and non-Romans.
 The laws prohibited an indiscriminate emancipation of slaves, prohibited freed slaves from marrying Latins and prohibited Senators from marrying freed women.

-Augustus' crusade satisfied those who feared that evil would come with abandoned religious traditions.
+Augustus's crusade satisfied those who feared that evil would come with abandoned religious traditions.
 Many females continued to grow up patriotically and dutifully moral, and virginity before marriage continued to be seen as highly desirable and moral.
 But with unmarried women endeavoring to remain virgins and married women constrained by the tough laws against adultery, males, married and otherwise, continued to seek sexual gratification and to some extent affection from prostitutes, and some from each other.

 CONTINUE READING: Caligula, Nero and a Few Others

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.